loukel/learning-log-socket.io/README.md

 My next plan is to implement the functionality so that lines, headings and sub headings can be moved around, I will then be able to improve at learning how to implement different functions which manipulate data which is really key to utilising sockets.
 This will greatly test my ability and will push me to improve my knowledge as when data is being manipulated it is important that every user see's the correct data - especially in this case since the order of the entities are stored using a linked list.
 If a user has the incorrect data and they attempt to update the order of the linked list then it is very likely that the list will become corrupt (eg. nextId is equal to itself).

 ## Updating the order of lines in a budget with Sockets (13/04/22)
-I added a function, on the server, that that enabled the user to reorder lines in the budget, this uses an abstract singly linked list in the database where each line points to the next within its category.
-I then connected this function up with the front-end so when a user dragged a line to a new position it would update in the database and for every other editing user.
+I added a function, on the server, that enabled the user to reorder lines in the budget, this uses an abstract singly linked list in the database where each line points to the next within its category.
+I then connected this function up with the front-end so when a user drags a line to a new position it would update it in the database and on render the changes for every other editing user (clients).

 https://user-images.githubusercontent.com/65136145/163256211-be6685f2-4038-46b0-b494-806cfd101437.mp4

-This video shows two clients, updating the order of lines on one client updates it for all clients.
+This video shows two clients - updating the order of lines on one client updates it for all clients (I'm using two private windows to replicate the idea of multiple clients, this is something I learnt to test the functionality of sockets).

 <img width="831" alt="Front End Pull Request" src="https://user-images.githubusercontent.com/65136145/163858231-d946e32c-009d-49d8-afba-2e1c56f68364.png">
-This is the front end pull request, adding the new function with sockets.
+This is the front end pull request, adding the new interoperability function with sockets.
 Ahmed went through my code and approved it - it was then merged.

 <img width="847" alt="Screenshot 2022-04-18 at 19 34 58" src="https://user-images.githubusercontent.com/65136145/163859029-cc0e1f1a-37f2-427f-b7d2-c50a939cb34a.png">
-This is the back end pull request that I made, it was reviewed and approved by Ahmed.
-This pull request covered the code which enabled users to drag lines within their category changing the order of which they are displayed.
+This is the back end pull request that I made, it was reviewed, approved and merged by Ahmed.
+This pull request covered the code which enabled users to drag lines within their category, changing the order of which they are displayed.

-I learnt more about socket rooms, specifically about how to send data, if I wanted to send data back to the socket (that sent the data) and the room then you would use `io.to(roomId).emit(<message>, <data>)`.
+I learnt more about socket rooms, specifically on how to send data, if I wanted to send data back to the socket (that sent the data) and the room then you would use `io.to(roomId).emit(<message>, <data>)`.
 However, if you want to send it to just the room and not the socket you would use `socket.to(roomId).emit(<message>, <data>)`.
 I found the distinction between these message senders was very important therefore improving my knowledge of sockets (socket.IO).
+This Stackoverflow post really helped with understanding https://stackoverflow.com/questions/32674391/io-emit-vs-socket-emit.

 I overestimated the amount of work that I am capable of doing in the time that I have available, my goal has been lowered to just trying to get the project boards page finished with sockets and leaving the project budgets for another time.
 I should be able to become more comfortable with using React with sockets by doing so.

 ## Implementing sockets into a Kanban Board (23/04/22)
-A kanban board looks like this:
+A Kanban board looks like this:
 ![Kanban Board](/pictures/kanban_board_example.jpg)
 Where there are multiple columns and items.
-But in this project, I want to implement a kanban board with where items are projects and columns are project states - such as to do, in progress, done.
+But in this project, I want to implement a kanban board where items are projects and columns are project states - such as to do, in progress, done.

 https://user-images.githubusercontent.com/65136145/164943062-59ace19f-c293-4c67-a970-9339d981479b.mov

-This is video showing the finished result - I reorder projects, move them to other columns, reorder the columns and I can even hide and edit the label of columns.
-This is shown with two clients (done using 2 private windows), each screen updates when the other updates showing the live feedback that sockets provide.
+This video shows the finished result - I reorder projects, move projects to other columns, reorder the columns and I can even hide and edit the labels of columns.

+There are some visual bugs with the board which you may be able to see in the video, they will need to be fixed in the future.
+I currently don't know how to fix them but it is related to how redux and sockets connect and is something I will need to learn more about them to fix or maybe my team could help.
+There also could be better way to store functions, the way I've done it now to modularise the sockets is quite good but I believe with more time, experience and research I will find a better way to structure them.

-I think my goal to learn and become comfortable with using sockets with React is complete, as I am able to confidently utilise complicated functions that involve drag and drop whilst storing the data in the react global state with redux.
-To carry on my learning venture with sockets, I should try to complete the budgets aslong my work colleagues who are currently trying to finish the feature.
+I think my goal to learn and become comfortable with using sockets with React is complete, as I am able to confidently utilise complicated functions that involve drag and drop and linked lists whilst, on the front-end, storing the data in the react global state with redux.
+To carry on my learning venture with sockets, I should try to complete the budgets along with my work colleagues who are currently trying to finish the feature.